Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 “I wasn’t askin’ if it was legal.
 I was askin’ if it has guns.”

 “It...I don’t know,” Vakno conceded.
-“I know he didn’t order anything ship-grade but there were a lot of pulse rifles---”
+“I know he didn’t order anything ship-grade but there were a lot of pulse rifles - ”

 “It’s armed,” Dog decided.
 “Better get your skinny grey ass up here.”

 Vakno blinked both layers of her eyelids at being so summarily ordered around, but then decided that right now it wasn’t worth the outrage.
-She grabbed her tablet, backed up all the ship’s files---or at least, all the important ones---and took the elevator up from the *My Other Spaceship*’s small shuttle bay to her command deck.
+She grabbed her tablet, backed up all the ship’s files - or at least, all the important ones - and took the elevator up from the *My Other Spaceship*’s small shuttle bay to her command deck.

 *Its* command deck, she reminded herself.
 The ship was an object, there was no point in falling into a silly human superstition.